BjornKennethHolmstrom/CosmicSyncCore/docs/APP_IDEAS/GitSyncCore/README.md

 ## The Vision

-GitSyncCore is a fully decentralized Git platform built on CosmicSyncCore - because your open source contributions shouldn't depend on any single company's infrastructure.
+GitSyncCore is a fully decentralized Git platform built on CivicBase - because your open source contributions shouldn't depend on any single company's infrastructure.

 ### Why This Matters